pixel-pine/time-finder/backend/README.md

 #for mac/linux:
 source venv/bin/activate

-#the following two commands are necessary if you've made changes to the backend (ex: editing or creating a new model):
+#the following two commands are only necessary if you've made changes to the backend (ex: editing or creating a new model):
 python manage.py makemigrations

 python manage.py migrate